Self Employed Carpenter

 "Good morning to you.
 I see you survived last night's festivities."

 "Yeah... uh... barely...
-I'm just glad I was able to buy you a couple of beers before you headed north.
+I'm glad I could buy you a couple of beers before you headed out.
 When are you planning to depart?"

 "First thing tomorrow morning," he replied.